 The College has gained an enviable reputation for the quality of our students: in their skills when competing at shows; their knowledge and capabilities when entering the workforce or going on to further studies; and in the quality of our herd and produce.

-Here at Catholic Agricultural College intoductory and certificate level courses are offered to our agricultural students covering:
+Here at Edmund Rice College introductory and certificate level courses are offered to our agricultural students covering:

 Our unique and rewarding Cattle Club here at the College is free to join, and provides a great environment for students to both develop friendships and build on their stock knowledge.
 Cattle Club is very popular with our students wishing to develop their skills in handling, caring for, judging, halter breaking, and preparing and parading stud cattle.
 All year 7-9 students participate in Cattle Club as part of their elective program.

 Catholic Agricultural College has a long held tradition and history of student success in local and regional competitions and shows which our students participate in such as: